 All of Government Agreements: Another three years of Microsoft hegemony.
 Yay.
 Government trumpeted 'discounts' and 'savings'.

-With their unprecedented political influence in the US, software corporations have shape the policy landscape to suit their ends.
+With their unprecedented political influence in the US, software corporations have shaped the policy landscape to suit their ends.
 The Trans-Pacific Partnership Agreement and the Trade in Services Agreement are two ways they are using the US government to try to propagate those policy frameworks across the world - the TTIP is the equivalent agreement trying to deal with the Atlantic.
 All are top secret.

 I checked 3 software-related RFPs on the NZ government's official "Government Electronic Tendering System"or "GETS" website, through which all open tenders are announced to see to what degree they used open or proprietary file formats...